kanaria69/Mainecoco/README.md

-## Why did the coffee file a police report?
-It got mugged.
+## Two silk worms had a race.
+They ended up in a tie.